Chapter 4. Configuring kdesrc-build

 Note that the second form, module sets, only works for Git-based modules.

-For Subversion modules, module-name must be a module from the KDE Subversion repository (for example, kdeartwork or kde-wallpapers), although it is possible to get around this if you manually specify the Subversion URL.
+For Git modules, module-name must be a module from the KDE Git repository (for example, kdeartwork or kde-wallpapers).

 For Git modules, the module name can be essentially whatever you'd like, as long as it does not duplicate any other module name in the configuration.
 Keep in mind the source and build directory layout will be based on the module name if you do not use the dest-dir option.